dr-nefari0/flash-btc/readme.md

 The only real coin flashing tool on the internet.
-Flash BTC is a software application that provides Bitcoin flashing and USDT flashing.
+Coin Flashr is a software application that provides Bitcoin flashing and USDT flashing.